 Here are the three paint colors I used.

-Once the stencil is secured to the wall, begin to paint the wall to look like the inspiration wallpaper.
+Once the stencil is secured to the wall, begin painting it to resemble the inspiration wallpaper.

 Add the lightest paint color to a stencil brush and remove any excess paint by blotting on a paper towel.